solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 5. Add assertion that confirmed `Final bankhash` is not too far away from the confirmed `Ephemeral bankhash` (currently proposed at 1/2 of the Epoch)
 6. Add alerts if `Final bankhash` differs when the `Ephemeral bankhash` is the same.
 This is potentially an event worthy of cluster restart.
+If more than 1/3 of the validators claim a different `Final bankhash`, halt and exit.

 ## Impact